lower back pain

 - Exercise – specifically suitable to you to help maintain movement, flexibility and maintain a health weight

-- Osteopathic examination and treatment – specific to you and your needs to regularly address muscle tightness and general stiffness which may be caused by your work, activities and stress.
+- An Osteopath or Physiotherapist can do an examination and treatment – specific to you and your needs to regularly address muscle tightness and general stiffness which may be caused by your work, activities and stress.

 - Sloane P, Slatt M, Baker R. Essentials of family medicine, baltimore, Williams & Wilkins, 1988:228-35